XMPro/Blueprints-Accelerators-Patterns/docs/_patterns/WidgetGaugeStyleNoHeading.md

 ---
 {% include gallery %}
 ---
-his widget comprises two primary components: the description and the circular gauge.
+This widget comprises two primary components: the description and the circular gauge.
 The "description" provides textual information or context, typically explaining the data or the purpose of the gauge.
 The circular gauge serves as a visual representation of data or a measurement.
 It is a circular graphical element that can display information in a dynamic and easily interpretable manner, such as a progress indicator, a speedometer, or any other data visualization that can be represented in a circular format
 {: .notice}

 ![image-right]({{ site.url }}/assets/images/Patterns/Widgets/GaugeStyleNoHeading/DarkTheme/GaugeStyleNoHeadingDataSource.png){: .align-right}
 To utilize the data source for this widget, select the "Data Source" box and configure it under "Block Properties."
-Within the same property section, you can also customize the circular gauge's behavior, value, range, and appearance to suit your specific needs.
+Within the same property section, you can also configure the circular gauge's behavior, value, range, and appearance to suit your specific needs.
 <hr />

 ## Contributing